test-kitchen/test-kitchen/README.md

 tested against all platforms supported by test-kitchen.
 Alternatively if you have specified a platform that test-kitchen doesn't yet support a warning message will be displayed.

-If you are using Vagrant/VirtualBox (the default) you'll notice that test-kitchen doesn't tear down the VirtualBox VM between different platforms.
-This is because a single VM is provisioned which then uses Linux Containers (via Toft) to give you faster feedback.

 # Configurations